-Authorised signatories for Oracle access should have sufficient experience and seniority to make decisions about processes for departmental financial administration and translate that into Oracle responsibilities.
-They are expected to be senior members of the department, e.g. Head of Administration and Finance or Senior Finance Manager.
+Authorised signatories for Oracle access should have sufficient financial experience and seniority to make decisions about processes for departmental financial administration and translate that into Oracle responsibilities.
+They are expected to be senior members of the department, e.g. Head of Administration and Finance (or equivalent) or senior finance managers (or equivalent).

 Divisional finance teams can form back-up for the department’s authorised signatories.
 For example, a divisional authoriser should be selected if the authorised signatory is on leave.

 - It is generally not recommended that Heads of Department are selected as authorised signatories for Oracle access as they ordinarily do not have the level of familiarity with Oracle Financials required to ensure access requests are appropriate;

 - It is not advisable to add additional departmental signatories for holiday cover;

 - It is good practice to seek divisional approval for Head of Administration and Finance access.